 Bogus internet friendship, dating and marriage schemes operate from some African countries.
 These typically result from connections made through Internet dating schemes or chat rooms.
 With a virtual friendship, you may be asked to send money so your 'friend' or prospective marriage partner can travel to see you in Australia.

 In some cases, the relationship is terminated with little chance of recovering funds.
 In other cases, you may be lured to Africa to meet your friend or prospective marriage partner and become a victim of crime, including kidnapping, assault and robbery.

-Report fraud and scam incidents to the Commercial Crimes Unit of the South African Police Service in Johannesburg on telephone +27 11 970 5300.
+Report fraud and scam incidents to the Commercial Crimes Unit of the South African Police Service in Johannesburg by phone at +27 11 970 5300.

 Civil unrest and political tension